-Kelly Fleming Winery is located in the northern part of the Napa Valley, nestled in a narrow canyon against the steep hillsides.
-From this part of the Napa Valley you hardly know you are in the Napa area.
+Kelly Fleming Winery is located in the northern part of the Napa Valley, nestled in the narrow Simmons Canyon against the steep hillsides of the Vaca Mountain range.
+From this part of the Napa Valley one hardly knows they are in the Napa area.
 Rugged hillsides, narrow secluded canyons and forested slopes all form the backdrop for Kelly Fleming’s nearly 12 hillside planted acres of Cabernet Sauvignon.
-This is prime Cabernet Sauvignon country and nearby neighbors include Araujo Estate and Hundred Acre.
+This is prime Cabernet Sauvignon country and nearby neighbors include Eisele Vineyard and Hundred Acre.

-Because of their very rugged and natural surroundings, they often have visits from wildlife including foxes and sometimes a local bear.
+Because of their very rugged and natural surroundings, the estate often has visits from wildlife including foxes and sometimes a local bear.

-As Kelly says, building a winery and brand come in small steps.
+As Kelly says, “building a winery and brand come in small steps”.
 She made these steps one at a time.
-Initially the Kelly Fleming wine was made at another winery in the south part of the valley but with the completion of her caves, all wine making operations moved on site in 2010.
-Both arms of her cave were drilled through solid rock so the shotcrete covering typically used in wine caves wasn’t used except at the entrance (to protect against dripping water).
+Initially the Kelly Fleming wine was made Laird Family Winery in the south part of the valley but with the completion of her 3,500 square foot caves, all wine making operations moved on site in 2010.
+Both arms of her cave were drilled through solid rock so the shotcrete covering typically used in wine caves wasn’t needed except at the entrance (to protect against dripping water).
 Natural rock is exposed in the rest of the caves.
 These were not easy caves to drill – the drilling took nearly 2 years (much longer then expected) because of the intensity of the compressed volcanic ash.

 The entire property is 300 acres; the vineyards are only a small portion of the total acreage.
+And much of the property cannot be planted due to county slope ordinances.
 Kelly is a firm believer in creating a healthy balance between the vineyards and the natural environment.
-Bee hives have been introduced to the property, a native plant reseeding program is in place and additional plans call for solar generated power (replacing a small block of vines).
+Bee hives have been introduced to the property, a native plant reseeding program is in place and plans call for solar generated power to be added (will replace a small block of vines).

 Speaking of wind, it is often breezy in this area from the steep canyons that rise behind the property.
 One advantage of this over the valley floor is these winds mitigate stagnate air and colder temperatures which can produce frost damage during and after bud break.